dyhliang/nba-glance/README.md

 # NBA Index
- A ReactJS app that shows NBA scores, stats, and standings.
+ A ReactJS app that shows NBA scores, stats, and standings using the <a href"https://www.balldontlie.io/#introduction">balldontlie</a> and <a href="https://rapidapi.com/api-sports/api/api-nba/">API-NBA</a> APIs.

  To be added:
  - CSS elements to improve aesthetic of front page